orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/vote_out.md

 ##### Notes
 * If a vote is made from a non-guardian address the vote will succeed but Orbs network will ignore it.
 Guardianship is verified on Orbs upon processing of voting results.
 * If a vote is made with a non-validator address in the nodes list the vote will succeed but Orbs betwork will ignore the vote.
 Validator registration is verified on Orbs upon processing of voting result.
-* To change a vote just vote again before the end of the subscription period.
+* A vote may be modified at any time, where the last vote recorded before an election event is taken into consideration.